peterooch/reactos/CONTRIBUTING.md

 ### Localize bugs

-By localizing bugs, developers can identify what causes the bug and what it affects.
+By localizing bugs, developers can identify what causes the bug and which part it affects.
 There are a variety of methods to [debug] ReactOS while testing it.
-After identifying a bug, check if it is already known about by searching [JIRA] and adding any additional information to the report.
+After identifying a bug, check if it is already known about by searching on [JIRA] and adding any additional information to the report.
 If you think that it is an unidentified bug, consider [filing a bug report].

 ### Fix bugs